+My foster carers' names are

+Other people who live with them

+They live at

+/hat should my foster carers do?

-There are many things that your foster carer will do for you.
-This may differ between placements but below are some of the things that you should expect:
+here are many things that your foster carer will do for you.
+This may iffer between placements but below are some of the things that you nould expect:

-- Provide support for your educational needs
+Provide support for your educational needs

-- Value you for who you are
+Value you for who you are

-- Encourage you to participate in decisions and plans for your future
+Encourage you to participate in decisions and plans for your future

-- Enable you to follow a religion and observe religious holidays and festivals
+Enable you to follow a religion and observe religious holidays and festivals

-- Treat you as part of their family
+Treat you as part of their family

-- Help you develop as an individual
+Help you develop as an individual

-- Teach you life skills for independent living
+Teach you life skills for independent living

-What do you need to your foster family? •
+What do you need to do to make this a positive time with our foster family?